 Organic materials for your composting toilet

-All composting toilets use added organic material to enable the decomposition process by keeping the moisture, air and heat levels consistent.
-Different toilet manufacturers recommend different types of organic materials and it will probably be a bit of trial and error to find the right mix for your particular toilet type depending on its frequency of use.
+All composting toilets use added organic material to enable the decomposition process by keeping the moisture, air, and heat levels consistent.
+Different toilet manufacturers recommend different types of organic materials.
+It will probably be a bit of trial and error to find the right mix for your particular toilet type, depending on its frequency of use.

-You will also need a container and scoop to keep the organic material in near the toilet so don’t forget to include space for that in your design.
+You will also need a container and scoop to keep the organic material near the toilet, so don’t forget to include space for that in your design.

 Wood shavings or sawdust

 A local lumberyard or mill might be able to give you their waste sawdust for use in your toilet.
-For this type of organic material it will work better if the particle size is smaller.
+This type of organic material, it will work better if the particle size is smaller.
 Different types of wood will also add a different fresh tree scent when used.

-If you live somewhere near coconut palms you probably can find a local source of castoff coir from coconut husks.
-Like wood shavings you don’t want to use pieces that are too big to easily breakdown so you may need to shred it a bit.
+If you live near coconut palms, you can probably find a local source of castoff coir from coconut husks.
+Like wood shavings, you don’t want to use pieces too big to break down quickly, so you may need to shred them a bit.

-Peat moss can make a good covering material for your composting toilet as long as it isn’t too moist or too dense.
-If it is lumpy break it up before use.
+Peat moss can make a suitable covering material for your composting toilet as long as it isn’t too moist or too dense.
+If it is lumpy, break it up before use.

-Some people use shredded newspaper in their composting toilet.
-It doesn’t have the same fresh scent as wood shavings and can clump up if the pieces are too large, however if sufficiently shredded it will do the job.
+Some people use shredded newspapers in their composting toilets.
+It doesn’t have the same fresh scent as wood shavings and can clump up if the pieces are too large; however, it will do the job if sufficiently shredded.